1 The analytical investor

 A tough work environment often marks the beginning of the journey to financial independence.
 Formal education rarely prepares people for the sometimes harsh realities of the workplace: the micromanaging boss, a difficult coworker, a cutthroat culture, or the client who secretly rewrites your code and blames you if things go wrong.
 At some point, many programmers dream of escaping—maybe as a sheep herder in a remote forest or the captain of a starship in galaxies far, far away.

 Finding a new job often proves to be a temporary fix.
-Starting your own company often means trading a 40-hour week for an 80-hour one, with less pay and only a slim chance of long-term success.
-If the startup fails, you can land right back where you started, only to find that the toxic former colleague who had teased you got promoted and is now your boss.
+Starting your own company usually means trading a 40-hour week for an 80-hour one, with less pay and only a slim chance of long-term success.
+If the start-up fails, you can land right back where you started, only to find that the toxic former colleague who had teased you got promoted and is now your boss.